HathorNetwork/rfcs/projects/web-wallet/wallet-connect/0001-design.md

 > * SDK user agent and version
 > * Country and region

-If we choose to use WalletConnect, I suggest we add a modal with a notice explaining that we are currently using the WalletConnect Cloud Infrastructure, poiting to their privacy policy and explaining that the data listed above might be tracked.
+If we choose to use WalletConnect, I suggest we add a modal with a notice explaining that we are currently using the WalletConnect Cloud Infrastructure, pointing to their privacy policy and explaining that the data listed above might be tracked.

 <a name="overview__resources"/>